ferrous-systems/rust-three-days-course/README.md

 ## Credits

-The development of this course was financed by [Asquera](https://asquera.de) for the courses giving at [Linuxhotel](https://linuxhotel.de).
+The development of this course was financed by [Asquera](https://asquera.de) for the courses given at [Linuxhotel](https://linuxhotel.de).

 They are open sourced as a contribution to the growth of the Rust language.